paritytech/json-rpc-interface-spec/src/api/archive_unstable_stopStorageDiff.md

 **Parameters**:

-- An opaque string that was returned by `archive_unstable_StorageDiff`.
+- An opaque string that was returned by `archive_unstable_storageDiff`.

 **Return value**: *null*